 The whole operation would be overseen by a manager.
 He was the absolute boss and all team members had to agree to follow his lead.
 The second most important member of the MIT team was the “Spotter.”
 He would sit at a table and play with small wagers.
 The minute the table became “hot”, he would signal, and a “Big Player” would then take a seat and clean up.
 One of the best and most well-known spotters was a young woman called Jane Willis.
 She was studying at Harvard at the time.
 Today she’s a lawyer.

 As soon as the Big Player took his seat, he would start placing big bets.
 As soon as the play started to “cool”, the spotter would signal to the Big player it was time to stop.
 Though the Big Player needed to understand how to count cards and basic Blackjack strategy, that wasn’t his primary job.
 That was to remain in control of his emotions.
 In fact, his most valued attribute was self-discipline.
 Also, he needed to be an expert in hiding what he was doing.

 What happened to The MIT Team?

 The team came to an end in 2000.
-The reasons are several, but most revolve around the casinos stepping up their attempts to find and punish card counters, who were costing them millions of dollars.
+The reasons are several, but most revolve around the casinos stepping up their attempts to find and punish card counters.
+After all, these were costing them millions of dollars.
 Probably the biggest change was the introduction of face recognition software.
-This forced the team members into more and more elaborate disguises. though these would function well at the start, as time passed it became more difficult to avoid detection in this manner.
-Another point was that any of the team members had left university and all had high paying, high-status jobs, which could be put into jeopardy if they were to be caught counting cards.
+This forced the team members into more and more elaborate disguises.
+Though these would function well at the start.
+But as time passed, it became more difficult to avoid detection in this manner.
+Another point was that many of the team members had left university.
+All had high paying, high-status jobs, which could be put into jeopardy if they were to be caught counting cards.